wp-plugins/adrotate/readme.txt

 == Changelog ==

 = 3.8.4.7 FREE =
+* [fix] Incorrect time collection for some users
+* [change] Expiring ads stay in the "active" list longer
+* [change] Various tweaks for the dashboard

+NOTE: Certain features are exclusive to AdRotate PRO.
+If you rely on these features please consider upgrading to [AdRotate PRO](http://www.adrotateplugin.com/features/).

+= 3.8.6.2 PRO =
 * [fix] Inconsistent value for ad images
 * [fix] Incorrect time collection for some users
 * [fix] Timeframe clicks resetting to 0 if impressions set to 0